Erotomania: Treatment

 Prognosis differs from person to person, and the ideal treatment is not completely understood.
 Treatment for this disorder gains the best results when tailored specifically for each individual.
-To date, the mainline pharmacological treatments have been pimozide (a typical antipsychotic which was also approved for treating Tourette's Syndrome), and atypical antipsychotics like risperidone and clozapine.
+To date, the mainline pharmacological treatments have been pimozide (a typical antipsychotic which was also approved for treating Tourette's syndrome), and atypical antipsychotics like risperidone and clozapine.
 Non-pharmacologic treatments that have shown some degree of efficacy are electroconvulsive therapy (ECT), supportive psychotherapy, family and environment therapy, rehousing, risk management and treating underlying disorders in cases of secondary erotomania.
 ECT may provide temporary remission of delusional beliefs; antipsychotics help attenuate delusions and reduce agitation or associated dangerous behaviors, and SSRIs may be used to treat secondary depression.
 In delusional disorder there is some evidence that pimozide has superior efficacy compared with other antipsychotics.
 Psychosocial psychiatric interventions can enhance the quality of life through allowing some social functioning, and treating comorbid disorders is a priority for secondary erotomania.
 Family therapy, adjustment of socio-environmental factors, and replacing delusions with something positive may be beneficial to all.
 In most cases, harsh confrontation should be avoided.
 Structured risk assessment helps to manage risky behaviors in those individuals more likely to engage in actions that include violence, stalking, and crime.
 For particularly troublesome cases, neuroleptics and enforced separation may be moderately effective.

 History

-Early references to the condition can be found in the work of Hippocrates, Freud (1911), G.G. de Clérambault (1942), Erasistratus, Plutarch and Galen.
+Early references to the condition can be found in the work of Hippocrates, Freud (1911), French psychiatrist Gaëtan Gatian de Clérambault (1942), Erasistratus, Plutarch and Galen.
 Parisian physician, Bartholomy Pardoux (1545-1611) covered the topics of nymphomania and erotomania.
 In 1623, erotomania was referred to in a treatise by Jacques Ferrand (Maladie d'amour ou Mélancolie érotique) and has been called "erotic paranoia" and "erotic self-referent delusion" until the common usage of the terms erotomania and de Clérambault's syndrome.
 In 1971 and 1977, M.V.
 Seeman referred to the disorder as "phantom lover syndrome" and "psychotic erotic transference reaction and delusional loving".
 Emil Kraepelin and Bernard also wrote of erotomania and more recently, Winokur, Kendler, and Munro have contributed to knowledge on the disorder.

-G. E. Berrios and N. Kennedy outlined in 'Erotomania: a conceptual history' (2002) several periods of history through which the definition of erotomania has changed considerably:
+G. E. Berrios and N. Kennedy outlined in "Erotomania: a conceptual history" (2002) several periods of history through which the definition of erotomania has changed considerably: